Amsterdam Central Station (Dutch: Amsterdam Centraal)

 How do I get from Amsterdam Centraal station to Schiphol Airport?

-In addition to long-distance connections, there is also a direct connection to Schiphol Amsterdam Airport.
 The airport has its own train station “Schiphol Airport”, which is located directly under the terminal building.

 → More information in this travel guide: